luismts/100-days-of-blockchain-code/README.md

  ### Day 57: September 13, 2018
  ##### Developing my own game on Ethereum

-**Today's Progress**: Added psuedo random number generation function
+**Today's Progress**: Added psuedo random number generation function.

 **Thoughts**: Added a pseudo-random number generator for calculating the starting stats for an Etherlander.
 I am not using it for the selection of etherlanders because I want that functionality to be as decentralized as possible.